Amityville 3-D: Production

+Development

+Due to a lawsuit filed against Orion Pictures by George and Kathy Lutz, whose claims of supernatural occurrences served as the basis for the book The Amityville Horror and its 1979 film adaptation, Amityville 3-D was not initially billed as a sequel to the previous installment, Amityville II: The Possession (1982), and the name Lutz is not mentioned in the film.

+The court ultimately sided with Orion Pictures in the case, declaring that the Lutz family could not claim the word Amityville, the name of the Long Island town in which the alleged supernatural occurrences took place.
+Despite this, the film was still not promoted as a sequel to the previous two films.

+Director Richard Fleischer, known for the films Fantastic Voyage (1966), 10 Rillington Place (1971), and Soylent Green (1973), was hired to direct.
+Screenwriter David Ambrose wrote the film under the pseudonym William Wales.
+The character of John Baxter was based on Stephen Kaplan, a paranormal investigator who was attempting to disprove the Lutz's story as a hoax.

+Filming

-The film was an international co-production film between Mexico and the United States, like the previous installment Amityville II: The Possession.
-Exterior scenes for Amityville 3-D were shot at the same house in Toms River, New Jersey where the first two films in the Amityville series where filmed, which closely resembled the infamous house in Amityville, New York.
-A house nearby was employed for the exterior of Nancy Baxter (Tess Harper)'s house.
-Interiors were filmed at Estudios Churubusco in Mexico, likewise the interiors of Dr. Elliot West (Robert Joy)'s laboratory and the magazine's offices were filmed on location in Mexico.
-Melanie (Candy Clark)'s car accident was filmed on the streets of Mexico City.
+Amityville 3-D was an international co-production between the United States and Mexico, like the previous installment Amityville II: The Possession.
+Exterior scenes were shot at the same house in Toms River, New Jersey where the first two films in the Amityville series where filmed, which closely resembled the infamous house in Amityville, New York.
+A house nearby was employed for the exterior of Nancy Baxter's house.
+Interiors were filmed at Estudios Churubusco in Mexico City, likewise the interiors of Dr. Elliot West's laboratory and the magazine's offices.
+Melanie's car accident was filmed on the streets of Mexico City.

-Critical response

-Amityville 3D maintains an 18% rating on Rotten Tomatoes based on 22 reviews from critics.
-The website's critical consensus calls it "a gimmicky Amityville retread with insufferable characters".
+Amityville 3-D was filmed using ArriVision, a camera operating system used for several other 3D films of the period, including Friday the 13th Part III (1982) and Jaws 3-D (1983).

+Music